turingschool-examples/introductory-static-site/README.md

 * Have an understanding of how to write well constructed, semantic HTML
 * Understand how to control the positioning of HTML elements on your page using CSS
-* Gain clarity no how CSS is used to create your layout
+* Gain clarity about how CSS is used to create and style your layout

 ### Building a Static Site

-#### Hook: <5 min

 HTML and CSS are used everywhere on the web, and engaging and appealing pages can be built with a surprisingly small amount of code.

-#### Opening: 1-2 min

-* What is this lesson about?
-* What will students know or be able to do by the end of the class?
-What are the goals?
+In this tutorial we will build a liquid layout, one-page static site to help solidify our HTML and CSS fundamentals.

 #### Start with the Structure